almereyda/awesome-starred/README.md

 ## Vue

+- [lcherone/LXD-UI](https://github.com/lcherone/LXD-UI) - A LXD user interface, powered by electron-vue.
+- [hello-efficiency-inc/raven-reader](https://github.com/hello-efficiency-inc/raven-reader) - 📖 All your articles in one place.
+Beautiful.
 - [WebCrateApp/webcrate](https://github.com/WebCrateApp/webcrate) - 📦🔗 Organize your Web with WebCrate, a modern and beautiful bookmarking tool
 - [mschmidtkorth/logseq-msk-toc](https://github.com/mschmidtkorth/logseq-msk-toc) - A table of contents generator for Logseq
 - [geongeorge/i-hate-regex](https://github.com/geongeorge/i-hate-regex) - The code for iHateregex.io 😈 - The Regex Cheat Sheet